 To learn more about Type 6 Loyalists and what they are like in relationships, go to page 262.

-Tools to Relax the Habit of Attention for Type Six
+Tools to Relax the Habit of Attention for Enneagram Type 6

 The information on this page is excerpted from Headstart from Happiness and The Nine Keys by Lynn Roulo.